catharsisjelly/catharsisjelly.github.io/performance.md

 > Queer and neurodivergent audience members will appreciate it on about twelve different levels - [Quill via Website](https://www.cuillioc.org/0/partnerships/Reviews/review-quantum-horse)

-### April 2022 - Good Morning Bristol
+#### April 2022 - Good Morning Bristol

-Another production by the [Unscripted Players](https://www.facebook.com/unscriptedplay/) directed by Aiden Pope that was delayed by two years due to COVID-19.
-The show was essentially poking fun at the traditional Morning TV show e.g Good Morning Britain.
-Short form games were strung together by hosts that changed on a performance by performance basis.
+Another production by the [Unscripted Players](https://www.facebook.com/unscriptedplay/) directed by Aiden Pope was delayed by two years due to COVID-19.
+The show was essentially poking fun at the traditional Morning TV show e.g. Good Morning Britain.
+Short-form games were strung together by hosts that changed on a performance-by-performance basis.
 I was one of the team of [5 performers](https://improvtheatre.co.uk/meet-the-cast-of-good-morning-bristol/) and performed in all three performances, taking the hosting role for one along with Jo Wymen.

-### March 2021 - December 2021 - The Documentary
+#### March 2021 - December 2021 - The Documentary

 [The Documentary](https://improv.fandom.com/wiki/The_Documentary) is an Improv form created by Billy Merritt at the Upright Citizens Brigade Theatre in 2002.
 I learned about it via a course held by The Nursery Theatre.
 After I took the course I really wanted to get a team together to make an Online show of it using Zoom.
 It took a few months of working through the format with a team of players before we performed our first live show to an audience of around 40 people.
 We repeated the show a couple more times throughout the year and was able to donate £155 to Bristol Mind.
-I'm currently unsure if I am going to do iit again in 2022 as most people seem to want to return to performing in the physical world.
+I'm currently unsure if I am going to do it again in 2022 as most people seem to want to return to performing in the physical world.
 Feel free to [get in touch](mailto:me@catharsis.co.uk) if you want to know more.

-### December 2020 - Deconstruction Showcase
+#### December 2020 - Deconstruction Showcase

-As part of a six week programme learning this format I ended up appearing in the Deconstruction Showcase with The Nursery Theatre.
+As part of a six-week programme learning this format, I ended up appearing in the Deconstruction Showcase with The Nursery Theatre.
 I had never heard of this format before but I'm always eager to look into more formats of Improv.
 The format was taught by the wonderful [Jen Rowe](http://www.jennyrowe.co.uk/) and at the end of it we performed as a live Facebook event which was recorded.
 You can currently see the recording on the [Nursery Theatre Facebook page](https://www.facebook.com/336623673035352/videos/851870432298250/).

-### July 2019 - Origin of Heroes
+#### July 2019 - Origin of Heroes

 This production was my Improv directorial debut and put on as part of the [Unscripted Players](https://www.facebook.com/unscriptedplay/) Big July Show.
-I had the idea that you could create a show where we improvise the creation of the hero origin story.
+I had the idea that you could create a show where we improvise the creation of the hero's origin story.
 It was a cast of six and we rehearsed for 8 weeks to find good ways to put the various beats of the show together.

-Each week I would choose a few Improv based activities to warm up and then focus on versions of a particular beat to give the players the tools they need.
+Each week I would choose a few Improv-based activities to warm up and then focus on versions of a particular beat to give the players the tools they need.

 During the show I played the part of the "narrator", taking on the name Lee Stanley a play on words of the late great Stan Lee.
 My job was to introduce the cast, take the suggestions from the audience and every now and then re-cap the story to help the players know where to focus.

 I aim to hopefully put together a plan to take this show on the road and hit the Edinburgh Fringe.

-### April 2019 - The Stuff of Dreams
+#### April 2019 - The Stuff of Dreams

 The Stuff of Dreams was Directed by Catherine Murphy and put on as part of the [Unscripted Players](https://www.facebook.com/unscriptedplay/) Big April Show.
-It's aim was to explore the messages that can be contained within our dreams.
+Its aim was to explore the messages that can be contained within our dreams.
 Scenes would take place in either the dream world where we could use tools like Scene Painting to make anything happen.
-Our job as players was to take the elements that appeared in the Dream world and weave them into the narrative story.
+Our job as players was to take the elements that appeared in the Dreamworld and weave them into the narrative story.

 ### July 2018 - What a Difference A Friend Makes

 What a Difference A Friend Makes was Directed by Llaura Hughes and put on as part of the [Unscripted Players](https://www.facebook.com/unscriptedplay/) Big July Show.
 It was a narrative piece and aimed to explore the relationships we make in our journey through life and the things that our friends do that enhance our lives.

-### February 2017 - Bar Wotever
+#### February 2017 - Bar Wotever

 My venture into queer cabaret.
 I have written some odd poetry in the past and every now and then I like to unleash it onto the world.
-Bar Wotever is a club/cabaret night that usually takes place in Vauxhall (London) but they did a small tour and held a three night stint in Bristol and I was glad to be part of it.
+Bar Wotever is a club/cabaret night that usually takes place in Vauxhall (London) but they did a small tour and held a three-night stint in Bristol and I was glad to be part of it.

 ## Links